malashkovv/playground/README.md

 # README #

-This a playground for different it tools
+This a playground for different IT tools (especcialy Python tools).

 ### What is this repository for? ###